6. Scripting¶

 6.5.3.
 Connect¶

-instruction calls the connect
+The connect instruction calls the connect of the interface.

 The functionality depends on the implementation in the interface.